Original publication: 2/20/2015 Updated and podcast added: 1/27/2020

-There are several definitions for the term Breakthrough.
-The online dictionary, Yourdictionary.com presents several meanings for this expression.
-Some of them are: overcoming something and having an achievement; the act, result, or place of breaking through against resistance, as in warfare; a strikingly important advance or discovery; an act of overcoming or penetrating an obstacle or restriction; a military offensive that penetrates an enemy’s lines of defense; and a major achievement or success that permits further progress, as in technology.
-Several of these definitions are related to the way that the expression is used in Christian circles, but do not quite mean the same thing.
-When a Saint says, “Lord, I need a breakthrough” what they are asking for is different than the definitions that are previously presented.
+There are several definitions for the term breakthrough.
+The online dictionary, Yourdictionary.com, presents several meanings for this expression.
+Some of them are: overcoming something and having an achievement; the act, result, or place of breaking through against resistance, as in warfare; a significant advance or discovery; an act of overcoming or penetrating an obstacle or restriction; a military offensive that penetrates an enemy’s lines of defense; and a significant achievement or success that permits further progress, as in technology.
+Several of these definitions are related to how the expression is used in Christian circles but does not entirely mean the same thing.
+When a Saint says, “Lord, I need a breakthrough,” they ask for something different from the previously presented definitions.

 Exodus 15:26 (KJV)

 26 And said, If thou wilt diligently hearken to the voice of the Lord thy God, and wilt do that which is right in his sight, and wilt give ear to his commandments, and keep all his statutes, I will put none of these diseases upon thee, which I have brought upon the Egyptians: for I am the Lord that healeth thee.

 Scenario #1: A young man, OLS, experienced the rupture of an aortic aneurysm due to severe high blood pressure.
 He had emergency surgery, and the aneurysm was successfully repaired.
 He did well for several years but was found in the emergency room again with severe unrelenting chest pain.
 The diagnosis was even more devastating this time.
 The aneurysm had extended further down into his chest area, and the surgeon who repaired it the first time was unable to perform the surgery this time.
 The location of the aneurysm made it so challenging to reach that it appeared that there was no hope.
 But his family was no ordinary group of people.
 These were saints of the Most High God who knew Him to be a miracle worker.
 They cried out to God for a breakthrough!